If you have been given an outpatient appointment at the hospitals and are unable to attend for whatever reason you can use the form below.

 Location: Warrington Hospital, First floor, Appleton Wing

-Providing support and advice on your infant feeding choices.
+Providing support and advice on your infant feeding choices, such as breastfeeding and formula (bottle) feeding.

 The Macmillan Delamere Support and Information Service at Halton General Hospital provides a confidential, drop-in service for anyone affected by cancer.